jorgedb98/SBI/complex_assembler/README.md

 The output is stored in final_complex.pdb in the folder examples/example_2/output_nostech.
 However, since already the building of the first model only included 3 chains and could not fully satisfy the stoichiometry, not providing a stoichiometry did not change the final complex.
 Thus, the model looks the same as presented in figure 5.

 ## 4.3.
-Protein-Protein Complex (with some nucleotide chains): 5fj8
+Protein Protein Complex 5fj8

 Modelling the complex [5fj8](https://www.rcsb.org/structure/5FJ8) could be considered a middle point between the previous two approaches.
 The 3D structure of the pdb file for 5j8 looks like the following: